| International

 Alexander

-is a non-profit foundation established by the Federal Republic
+von Humboldt Foundation is a non-profit foundation established by

-of Germany for the promotion of international research cooperation.
-It
+the Federal Republic of Germany for the promotion of international

 European Molecular Biology Organization (EMBO)